Norwich University Hosts Northern Stage Production of “The Brief Wondrous Life of Oscar Wao” by Junot Díaz

 About Northern Stage

-Northern Stage is a regional non-profit LORT-D professional theater company located in White River Junction, VT.
+Northern Stage is a regional nonprofit LORT-D professional theater company in White River Junction, Vermont.
 Northern Stage actively engages its audiences with world-class productions and extensive educational and outreach programs in its new home, the Barrette Center for the Arts.
 Founded in 1997, the company has offered more than 150 professional productions of new works, classics, and musicals.
-Now in its 22nd Season, Northern Stage serves over 50,000 people.
+Now in its 22nd Season, Northern Stage serves more than 50,000 people.
 Northern Stage’s breadth of programming supports the company’s mission to “change lives, one story at a time.”

 About Norwich University